altocodenl/tagaway/readme.md

       - If selected a month, don't show other years.
       - month is a pseudo-tag, set in a particular part of the state. when doing that, set the from/to in the query.
       - show all months but gray out those that have no pivs for the current query.
-   - How to serve lastPiv if lastPiv is deleted?
    - Sort tags by nPivs, and add arrow to switch order
    - Implement chunking and linear scroll.
    - Increase thumbnail size